webmeshproj/webmesh-vdi/README.md

     - All traffic between the end user and the "desktop" is encrypted.

-  - Support for persistent user-data
+  - Persistent user data

+  - Audio playback

-  - Support for file transfer to/from "desktop" sessions
+  - File transfer to/from "desktop" sessions.
+Directories get archived into a gzipped tarball prior to download.

   - Customizable RBAC system for managing user access